 Where an individual is not eligible for NHS CHC, local authorities have a duty to carry out an assessment of needs where a person has an appearance of needs and a duty to meet those eligible needs (see Assessment chapter) and therefore also have a duty to consider the need for an independent advocate to support the person’s involvement in that assessment.

 4.3 Joint care packages

-The Care and Support Statutory Guidance applies equally to people whose needs are being jointly accessed by the NHS and the local authority or where a package of support is, planned, commissioned or funded by both a local authority and a clinical commissioning group (CCG), known as a ‘joint package’ of care.
+The Care and Support Statutory Guidance applies equally to people whose needs are being jointly accessed by the NHS and the local authority or where a package of support is, planned, commissioned or funded by both a local authority and an integrated care board (ICB – which replaced the clinical commissioning group on 1 July 2022), known as a ‘joint package’ of care.

 - dealing with the person holistically, providing a seamless service and avoiding duplication;

 - involvement of the person, family and carers;